Skip to main content

 • Confidentiality and escalation map.
 A diagram showing where original narratives are preserved, who can locate them, and how escalation reaches institutional authority without travelling through the supervisor of the reporter.

 • Reviewer scripts.
-The questions auditors, board members, or programme owners can use to test whether the channel is actually being trusted by the people most likely to need it.
+The questions auditors, board members, or program owners can use to test whether the channel is actually being trusted by the people most likely to need it.

 Products and instances